Workspace for all

 As these flexible spaces play a greater role in local economic development strategies, councils are seeking – often demanding – an affordable, supportive and inclusive offer to maximise community benefit.

 Authorities often seek features such as discounted or staircased rents, allocation for charitable or creative organisations, or training and support for area residents.
 Many councils are also striving to promote diversity among operators and their tenants; this is an issue Future of London champions across all its work.

-To coincide with Global Entrepreneurship Week 2018, Future of London and LB Hackney will spotlight workspace inclusion and diversity (of offer and of occupiers) at Hackney House on 14 November.
+To coincide with Global Entrepreneurship Week 2018, Future of London and LB Hackney spotlighted workspace inclusion and diversity (of offer and of occupiers) at Hackney House on 14 November.

-This afternoon of seminars and networking will host up to 110 public and private landlords, developers, workspace operators and planning/policy decision-makers.
-In addition to identifying ways to attract a broader range of occupiers, seminars will include topics such as move-on/scale-up space, the future of workspace, supporting smaller operators, design, revenue models and business rates.
+The afternoon of seminars and networking hosted more than 100 public and private landlords, developers, workspace operators and planning/policy decision-makers.
+In addition to identifying ways to attract a broader range of occupiers, seminars included topics such as move-on/scale-up space, the future of workspace, supporting smaller operators, design, affordability and business rates.